lsst/rtn-045/index.rst

 ..
 Note::

-   These instructions use emacs, but it doesn’t matter so long as the end result is correctly-named file with the right contents.
+   These instructions use ``emacs``, but it doesn’t matter so long as the end result is correctly-named file with the right contents.

 For example, from the command line in your home directory, execute: